 Simons left Jil Sander in time for his appointment to Dior in April 2012, replacing Bill Gaytten as creative director and ending a period of transition after John Galliano 's dismissal from the role.
 During his time at the house, Simons established his own modern yet elegant take on Dior’s archive of classic silhouettes.
 In 2015, Simons cast Rihanna as the first black face of the house; the same year, "Dior & I" — a documentary by Frédéric Tcheng exploring the house's couture atelier and the creation of Simon's first Haute Couture collection at Dior — was released to rave reviews.

 In October 2015, he stepped down from his position at Dior to shift his focus to his Raf Simons label.
 It wasn’t until the following August, after ongoing industry speculation, that the designer was officially announced as chief creative officer of Calvin Klein.
-Relocating to New York, Simons is now tasked with leading the creative vision at the iconic American brand, where his debut collection for the label received critical acclaim.
+Relocating to New York, Simons was tasked with leading the creative vision at the iconic American brand, where his debut collection for the label received critical acclaim.
+He stepped down from the role in December 2018.

 Simons has been honoured with the Swiss Textiles Award, which he received in November 2003, and the 2011 presidency of the Hyères International Festival of Fashion and Photography jury.
 In 2017 he was awarded both the Menswear Designer of the Year and Womenswear Designer of the Year Award, and the following year he won the Womenswear Designer of the Year again.
 In October 2000, the designer was named head professor of the Fashion Department at Vienna's University of Applied Arts, a position he held until June 2005.
 He also presented a retrospective installation — "Florence Calling: Raf Simons" — at Pitti Uomo in June 2016, and showed a textile collection at Salone del Mobile in Milan.
 The designer’s work was also featured in an exhibition entitled “1989-2019: Thirty Years of Men’s Fashion” in Florence in 2019.